Glacier National Park

 Exertion Level

-The exertion level of this workshop is TK.
+The exertion level of this workshop is Active.
 (See more about our classifications.)

 Glacier National Park ranges between 3,100 and 10,400 feet in elevation.
 We will not be going to the high points, but altitude sickness can become a concern at over 8,000 feet, and some people can experience it at elevations as low as 6,000.
 If you are generally sensitive to high elevations, or if you are coming from a sea-level region, we advise arriving in the area a day or two early to acclimate by going on some short hikes at altitude.
 We also advise staying well hydrated.